gentlee/react-redux-cache/README.md

   queries: {
     getUsers: {
       query: getUsers,
-      getCacheKey: () => 'feed', // single cache key is used for all pages
+      getCacheKey: () => 'feed', // Single cache key is used for all pages.
       mergeResults: (oldResult, {result: newResult}) => {
         if (!oldResult || newResult.page === 1) {
           return newResult